 Learn more about Jason here.

-Tiffany Christensen (07) completed her BA degrees in theatre performance and music.
+Tiffany Christensen Jones (07) completed her BA degrees in theatre performance and music.
 Her passion for ministry led her to Redding, CA shortly after graduation where she interned for the Art's Director at Bethel School of Ministry and subsequently produced and directed the school's first full-length production in 2010.
+Most recently, Tiffany worked with the team creating the film Unplanned.
 "Being at FHU helped expand my vision for what the arts and ministry could do together," she says.
 For the last few years Tiffany had the privilege of working for a children's theatre as an instructor and Artistic Director.
 In addition to the performing arts, other creative venues include, set-designing for several local shows, helping her father start a ministry-focused arts website, and creating and selling artwork of her own.
 She is currently teaching Jr. High art and looking for the next opportunity to implement her theatre and music training.
 Favorite roles at FHU include Miracle Worker (Annie Sullivan), The Winter's Tale (Paulina), and Enchanted April (production director).

 Since graduation Will Slayden ('01 grad) has worked in a variety of venues.
 He started his professional career here at Freed-Hardeman as a Technical Director and Scenic Designer.
 Since then his designs have been seen at Wayside theatre in Winchester Virginia, Concordia College in Moorhead, Minnesota, and at Century College in White Bear Lake Minnesota.
 He spent a couple of summers teaching and building for Trollwood Performing Arts School in Fargo North Dakota.
 Recently, Will confessed that "if it wasn't for Freed-Hardeman and it's dedication to individual attention both in the classroom and in practical application of my studies on the stage I would not have been nearly as confident about the skills and knowledge that I possess."
 His work has also appeared in a number of smaller community theatre venues around the Twin Cities area.
 He currently is designing and teaching at Century College while holding outside contracts with a local community theatre as their Scenic Designer and Technical Director.